Last Updated on

-After we have finalized the primary logo, I begin by creating the sub-logo which is a logo that is complimentary to the primary logo, but can be used in different situations where the primary logo is either too big or not appropriate.
-The sub-logo designs includes one round of revisions.
+After we have finalized the primary logo, I begin by creating the sub-logo which is a logo that is complementary to the primary logo, but can be used in different situations where the primary logo is either too big or not appropriate.
+The sub-logo designs include one round of revisions.

 During the logo design process, I explain to the clients why I may have done something a specific way, used a certain color or used a specific font.

 After the logo has been completed, I begin by designing the website (if my client is getting the whole branding package).

 I require my clients to purchase their own hosting as I do not offer hosting services.

 I always start by creating 80% of the homepage and showing the client right away.
 I make sure they like what they see, explain my design choice and carry on depending on what their initial feelings were.